 Make the design of your career assets (resume, cover letter, LinkedIn, website) visually consistent.

-Don’t cut corners with your cover letters – tailor them to each job description, don’t just replace the company name and role.
-This is a persuasive essay to communicate why you are the best candidate for the job.
+Don’t cut corners with your cover letters – tailor them to each job description, don’t just use a generic template and replace the company name and role.
+This is a persuasive essay to communicate why you are the best candidate for the job, so you have to actually put some thought into it.
+I recommend submitting them even if they are not required, because it’s an additional way to get people interested in you.

 For LinkedIn specifically, make sure your profile is up-to-date and completely filled out.
 People will Google you and this is one of the first results that shows up.
 It also helps raise your profile up on LinkedIn searches by recruiters.